What Services Do Concrete Companies Offer?

 Review Portfolios

-Ask for a portfolio of the concrete contractor's past work pouring, finishing, and restoring concrete.
-Verify that the company has examples of the kind of work you're looking to get done.
+Request examples of a provider’s past work.
+Verify that the company has examples of the type of work you need done.

 Check Licensing and Insurance

 A license is not required by the state of Pennsylvania to carry out concrete work, but may be required locally.
-Confirm that your contractor is properly bonded and insured.
+Your contractor should have insurance in case of accidents or injuries.

 Look for Trade Group Memberships